microsoft/FluidFramework/packages/dds/tree/docs/roadmap.md

 This is particularly valuable in cases where that data is being changed by multiple users, often concurrently.
 Developers need to be able to answer the question: what happened here?

-This milestone introduces the History feature which will provide a way for developers to view an immutable view of the tree as it appeared in the past.
+This milestone introduces the History feature which will provide a way for developers to access an immutable view of the tree as it appeared in the past.
 The feature will be scoped to the entire tree initially but will eventually be refined so that developers can show history for specific areas of the tree.

 ## Branching and Merging